Woodman Point Regional Park

 The Park provides a range of habitats that support local and trans-equatorial migratory birds plus many bushbird species.
 The coastal foreshore at the western extremity of the headland is an important breeding ground for local species, as well as a roosting and feeding area for local and transequatorial migratory species.

-A total of 93 species has been recorded at Woodman Point.
+Over a hundred species have been recorded at Woodman Point.
 Of these, 36 species are shore-birds and other waterbirds.

 Common shore-birds include Caspian Tern, Crested Tern, Fairy Tern, Pied Cormorant, Little-pied Cormorant, Australasian Darter, Australian Pied Oystercatcher, Red-capped Plover, Australian Pelican.
 Occasionally seen near shore is Wedge-tailed Shearwater.